Fatima Jinnah: Early life and education

-Fatima was born into the Jinnah family on 31 July 1893, the youngest of seven children to Jinnahbhai Poonja and his wife Mithibai, in Kathiawar, Gujarat, during the Bombay Presidency in British India.
+Fatima was born into the Jinnah family on 31 July 1893, the youngest daughter to Jinnahbhai Poonja and his wife Mithibai, in Kathiawar, Gujarat, during the Bombay Presidency in British India.
+Her parents belonged to the Ismaili Shia Khoja community, a mercantile group with roots in the princely state of Gondal in Kathiawar that migrated to Karachi in the late nineteenth century.
+Jinnahbhai and Mithibai were among the migrants who settled in Karachi's Kharadar district.
+Fatima lost her mother at an early age when Mithibai died in 1895 following childbirth.
+After her mother's death, Fatima was raised primarily by her siblings and extended family, particularly a paternal aunt who played an important role in her childhood.

 Fatima had seven siblings: four brothers — Muhammad Ali, Ahmad Ali, Bunde Ali, and Bachu — and three sisters — Rahmat, Maryam, and Shireen.
-Of her siblings she was the closest to Muhammad Ali who became her guardian upon the death of their father in 1901.
-She joined the Bandra Convent in Bombay in 1902.
-In 1919, she was admitted to the highly competitive University of Calcutta where she attended the Dr. R. Ahmed Dental College.
-After she graduated, she opened a dental clinic in Bombay in 1923.
+Among her siblings, Fatima was closest to Muhammad Ali, who became her guardian after their father's death in 1901.
+Following their father's death, Muhammad Ali took an active interest in Fatima's education, enrolling her at Bombay's Bandra Convent in 1902.
+He later enrolled her at St. Patrick's School, where she completed her Senior Cambridge examination in 1913.
 Fatima lived with her brother until 1918, when he married Rattanbai Petit.
+In 1919, she enrolled at the University of Calcutta and studied at the Dr. R. Ahmed Dental College.
+After graduating in 1923, she became the first woman to qualify as a dentist in British India.
+With Muhammad Ali's support, she then established a dental practice in Bombay in 1923.

-Upon Rattanbai's death in February 1929, she closed her clinic, moved into her brother Muhammad Ali's bungalow to care for her niece Dina Jinnah and took charge of his house.
+Following Rattanbai's death in February 1929, she closed her dental clinic, moved into Muhammad Ali's bungalow to care for her niece, Dina Jinnah, and assumed responsibility for managing his household.
 This transition began the lifelong companionship that lasted until her brother's death on 11 September 1948.